tapanbk/tapanbk.github.io/_posts/2024-04-09-static-site-hosting-in-aws-part-1.md

 <section>
-This is the part 1 of comprehensive tutorial on hosting the static site in AWS using AWS s3, AWS cloudfront, AWS Route53 and AWS certificate manager.
+This is the part 1 of 2 of comprehensive tutorial on hosting the static site in AWS using AWS s3, AWS cloudfront, AWS Route53 and AWS certificate manager.
 </section>